ErfanRasti/arch-setup/docs/09_Shell_and_Terminal/1_shell_and_terminal.md

 - `eza` – A fork of exa with continued development and extra features.
 - `git`-delta – A syntax-highlighting pager for git, improving diff output.
 - `zoxide` – A smarter cd command that learns your frequent directories.
-- `glow` - Render markdown on CLI.
+- `glow` - Render and view Markdown files in the terminal.
+- `lazygit` - A terminal UI for Git to simplify version control.
+- `lazydocker` - A terminal UI for managing Docker containers and images.
+- `yazi` - A blazing-fast terminal file manager with previews.

 For `zoxide` and fish add the following to `~/.config/fish/config.fish`: